redsach/redsach.github.io/_pages/visualise.md

 ![]() <img src="/images/epb-no-epb_2.png"  width="600">
 ## Plasma Bubbles
-'Equatorial Plasma Bubbles' interfere the GPS signals.
-GPS is an essential part of our daily lives, from tracking planes to finding new restaurants.
-By predicting when and where bubbles might occur, we can better protect our communications and navigations systems.
+Ever wondered why your GPS sometimes plays up?
+It could be because of something called 'Equatorial Plasma Bubbles.'
+EPBs can intefere with GNSS signals, affecting everything from plane tracking to finding your way to a new restaurant.
+By predicting when and where these bubbles might occur, we can better safeguard our communication and navigation systems, ensuring they stay reliable when we need them most.

 <br/>
 <br/>